zepez/devotional/readme.md

 ## ✅ To do

-- dockerize/containerize the web-scraper server
+- add tests to the web-scraper
 - add more details to readme.md
 - start on backend
 - start on frontend